Skip to Main Content

 Where Monterey Bay Meets the Plate

 The Central Coast of California has always produced a particular kind of dining experience: one where the geography does as much editorial work as the kitchen.
 Pacific Grove sits at the tip of the Monterey Peninsula, a town that trades on its Victorian architecture and its marine reserve shoreline rather than on culinary celebrity.
 Restaurants here don't compete with San Francisco or Carmel on prestige; they compete on place.
-Beach House Restaurant at Lovers Point, positioned along Ocean View Boulevard where the bay curves into the kelp beds, belongs to that tradition of venue-as-landscape.
-The water is always present — through the windows, in the salt air, as the organizing logic of the menu.
+Beach House Restaurant at Lovers Point, positioned along Ocean View Boulevard where the bay curves into the kelp beds, is a casual California cuisine restaurant in Pacific Grove.
+The water is always present, through the windows, in the salt air, as the organizing logic of the menu.

 Lovers Point itself is one of the more geographically precise dining addresses on the California coast.
 The park juts into Monterey Bay at a point where recreational divers, kayakers, and sea otters share the same strip of water.
 Arriving along Ocean View Boulevard, the restaurant appears as an extension of the coastline rather than an interruption of it.
 That relationship between built environment and natural setting defines the first impression here in a way that few inland rooms can replicate.